HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Though the park itself didn’t open until 1971, Magic Kingdom’s Haunted Mansion was essentially built in tandem with Disneyland’s, making the ride among the first in Florida to be completed.
 Though the ride’s facade was swapped from a New Orleans plantation house to a wind-swept New England coastal manor, many of its key scenes remain unchanged.

-One well-known difference is that at Magic Kingdom, there’s no need to pass under the Railroad, so the “Stretching Room” isn’t an elevator.
-Instead of the floor descending, the ceiling rises to create a mostly-identical illusion.
+One well-known difference is that at Magic Kingdom, there’s no need to pass under the Railroad, so there’s no need for a “Stretching Room” to lower guests to a basement level.
+However, the “Stretching Room” illusion was iconic enough to warrant its inclusion, just with the ceiling rising rather than the floor lowering.
 The biggest change in Florida, though, is that the showbuilding is essentially rotated 90 degrees relative to the manor facade, which added extra room for show scenes.
 Guests load in a Hallway rather than the otherworldly void, then travel through the Library, Music Room, and Endless Staircase such that the first scene in Disneyland’s ride (the Endless Hallway) if the fourth in Florida.

 Tokyo Disneyland’s Haunted Mansion is a clone of Magic Kingdom’s except for a few slight edits.
 First, the same red brick manor facade is used in Tokyo, but added ‘fantasy’ elements (like stone griffons, shattered windows, and a gatekeeper’s house) more effectively communicate what’s inside to an audience without the same shared cultural association with ghosts, and help the ride fit in Fantasyland.
 Second, the “Endless Staircase” scene was never added, leaving the original void of day-glo spiders.
 Finally, Tokyo retains the original Attic scene, with pop-up ghouls and a silent bride.